ekeren/wing-apigatway-vpc/README.md

 # Private Amazon API Gateway Wing Plugin

-This repo is an example on how you can use Wing's [platform provider](https://www.winglang.io/docs/concepts/platforms#custom platforms) in order to put your Amazon API Gateway created via `cloud.Api` and all the AWS Lambda functions inside a VPC.
+This repo is an example on how you can use Wing's (platform provider)[https://www.winglang.io/docs/concepts/platforms#custom platforms] in order to put your Amazon API Gateway created via `cloud.Api` and all the AWS Lambda functions inside a VPC.

 See [#5057](https://github.com/winglang/wing/issues/5057)